vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/02_sAraniShkarShAdhikAraH.md

 SANSKRIT SLOKA:

-What is opposed to the way of the Vedas is like poison; even in the Śrutis or Vedas, those parts which treat of the means of attaining the enjoyment of material goods (Prakriti bhoga) and
+What is opposed to the way of the Vedas is like poison; even in the Śrutis or Vedas, those parts which treat of the means of attaining the enjoyment of material goods (Prakr̥ti bhoga) and

 WHAT IS BEST